GrantS2S/website/content/help/setup/iq-retail.md

 - IQRetail user Password
 - 32-bit DBISAM ODBC Driver (To be installed on server by Stock2)

-The below must be taken into consideration to ensure we can manage information on a continual basis:

-- Outgoing port 8080 should be open.
-- The server must always be online.
-- The user must have full admin rights.

 With these credentials, Stock2Shop will be able to integrate with IQ Retail and perform the following: